 The Board has delegated a number of these responsibilities to its Committees.
-The roles and responsibilities of these Committees are explained later in this statement.
+The role and responsibilities of these Committees are explained later in this statement.

-The Board has delegated the day to day management of the business of the Westfield Group and the Trust to management through the Executive Chairman and the Group Managing Directors subject to the agreed authority limits applicable to the senior executive management team.
+The Board has delegated the day to day management of the business of the Westfield Group and the Trust to management through the Co-Chief Executive Officers subject to the agreed authority limits applicable to the senior executive management team.